 According to the Doing Business 2020 report released by the World Bank, Georgia ranks 7th in the overall business environment, with the tax index ranking 14th, up two places from the previous year.

-The Revenue Service of Georgia has set up a number of taxpayer service centers in multiple regions (republics) of the country, which are responsible for tax collection and taxpayer services.
-Under agreements concluded with taxpayers, the Revenue Service also provides personal tax agents for a fee to taxpayers to deal with various tax-related affairs, except for tax calculation.

-Taxpayers can choose to handle tax-related affairs via visiting taxpayer service centers or the internet, depending on their needs.
+Revenue Service actively works in the direction of promoting remote use of electronic services and self-service approach.
+In order to facilitate remote use of services and self-service the following has been ensured:

+► Data feeds for applications have been updated.

+► User manuals for electronic applications have been developed and placed in the electronic catalog.

+► Video instructions have been developed regarding submitting the application remotely from the authorized page of the Revenue Service, where the stages of submitting the application from the page of an authorized user are discussed in detail.

+► Information roadmaps have been placed on the website of the Service.

+All these led to the reduction of the number of service centers in the capital city of Georgia to only 1 and as the result the number of visitors to the service centers by 38% as of July 2024, compared with the previous two years, while the overall utilization rate of electronic services reaches more than 90%.

-The Revenue Service of Georgia has continued to promote digital taxation.
-The website of the Revenue Service of Georgia offers a range of online services, including taxpayer registration, tax declaration and calculation, registration of taxpayers benefiting from tax incentives, electronic payments, etc.
+Range of online services, provided by the Revenue Service through its website including taxpayer registration, tax return filing and calculation, registration of taxpayers benefiting from tax incentives, electronic payments, electronic invoicing, etc.

-The website also provides user-friendly services such as video calls, the AI “RS-bot”, and version for people with disabilities.
+The website also provides user-friendly services such as video calls, the “RS-chat”, and version for people with disabilities.

 Taxpayers whose rights have been violated can appeal through the Business Ombudsman.